Book Explore Find Us

 On Saturday, May 24, the excitement continues with the Hydrophone Discovery Cruise, where adventurers can join an extended boat tour with the Deepscan Skipper and Alan McKenna from Loch Ness Exploration.
 Using cutting-edge hydrophone equipment, they will listen for strange underwater sounds in an attempt to uncover the mysteries hidden beneath Loch Ness.

-ROVs will be deployed throughout The Quest weekend to boost efforts to capture the first underwater image of the legendary Loch Ness Monster.
+ROVs will be deployed throughout The Quest Weekend to boost efforts to capture the first underwater image of the legendary Loch Ness Monster.
 The ROV’s high-resolution camera will capture images and video at depths of up to 100m.
 These will be complemented by baited camera traps fitted with GoPro cameras and lights, placed strategically to capture any wildlife activity.

 Saturday evening will feature a thrilling live debate from 6–8 pm, with special guests including Alan McKenna from Loch Ness Exploration, Deepscan Skipper Gordon Menzies, and Loch Ness researcher and writer Roland Watson.
 Presented by Andy McGrath from Weird Britain, the debate will explore whether it’s Nessie, nonsense, or something else hidden in the mysterious waters of Loch Ness.

 For those eager to take part in the hunt, a huge surface watch will engage volunteers in scanning the waters for any potential Nessie sightings.
-Participants will be briefed on what to look for and how to record their findings, making them vital to the ongoing quest to uncover the truth behind the Loch Ness Monster.
+You’ll will be briefed on what to look for and how to record their findings, making them vital to the ongoing quest to uncover the truth behind the Loch Ness Monster.

 Monster hunters unable to attend in person can still join the search online through the Visit Inverness Loch Ness website.
 Several cameras have been installed around the loch, allowing people worldwide to spot the loch’s most famous resident and local wildlife year-round.
 Viewers can capture screenshots and zoom in to record potential sightings.